budding

 How to use the Greensock animation library inside React using React hooks

-This guide is specifically about using React Hooks with GreenSock, as many of the only explain how to set it up with the old style of class components.
+This guide is specifically about using React Hooks with GreenSock, as many of the existing guides only explain how to set it up with the old style of class components.

 React, Meet GreenSock